boyter/boyter.org/content/posts/go-libraries-i-like.md

 - [gjson](https://github.com/tidwall/gjson) A simple way to get values out of JSON without needing to unmarshall into a struct.
 Really useful for tests, as well as annoying API's that have mixed data types.
 - [mux](https://github.com/gorilla/mux) The inbuilt Go router isn't horrible, but is painful to use.
 This one supports path variables, and you can specify which http methods it uses.
 - [sqlc](https://github.com/sqlc-dev/sqlc) Generate type safe Go code to access your database.
 Of all the DB layer abstractions I have used this is best.
 Its similar to something I wrote in PHP over a decade ago, although much better.
+- [xurls](https://github.com/mvdan/xurls) The number of times I have gone looking for a URL regex only to find it misses some edge case...
+This solves a lot of that pain, especially when it comes to extracting them out of text.

 The below are things I am exploring, but not sold on yet.